katydecorah/katydecorah.github.io/_posts/notes/2016-08-10-ela-conf-bots.md

 Can you tell when we opened our [call for proposals](http://elaconf.com/proposals/)?

 My next challenge will be building an anonymous feedback system for our speakers.
 I have a suspicion that it will involve some type of form, GitHub, and then some type of delivery service.
-Can't wait to get started!
+I cannot wait to get started!

-If you enjoyed this post, love bots, awesome systems, and advancing women in tech, please consider becoming an [Ela Conf](http://elaconf.com/sponsor/) sponsor!
+If you enjoyed this post, love bots, awesome systems, and advancing women in tech, please consider [becoming an Ela Conf sponsor](http://elaconf.com/sponsor/)!